-You are here: Home > FAQ > Mediation
+You are here: Homepage > FAQ > Mediation

-1.Why has the Cleveland Housing Court set up a mediation program?
+1.What is mediation and why has the Cleveland Housing Court set up a mediation program

 2. What happens in mediation?

 A mediator gives you and the other party a chance to tell your side of the story, and then helps you work out a settlement that is acceptable to both parties.

 That is up to you.
 A settlement is whatever both parties agree to in order to resolve their dispute.
 Both parties sign a settlement agreement that states what they will do.

 4. What if we can’t agree on a settlement?

 You are not required to agree in mediation and if you cannot, the mediator will discuss with you and the